 EUBA - EMERGENCY BREATHING

-EUBA training provides participants with the knowledge, understanding and skill to safety deploy and use the EUBA to increase underwater time in an emergency situation.
+The EUBA add-on package provides participants with the knowledge, understanding and skill to safety deploy and use the EUBA to increase underwater time in an emergency situation.

 This course is tailored to those in the mining and heavy equipment industry who regularly work